archethic-foundation/libjs/README.md

     const signaturePayload = tx.previousSignaturePayload()
   ```
   #### setPreviousSignatureAndPreviousPublicKey(prevSign, prevPubKey)
-  Setter method for the previous signature and previous public key.
+  Setter method for the transaction's previous signature and previous public key.

   - `prevSign` is hexadecimal encoding or Uint8Array previous signature of the transaction
   - `prevPubKey` is hexadecimal encoding or Uint8Array previous public key of the transaction